 This statement sets out the privacy practices of Crowley Solicitors in connection with this website.
-We respect your right to privacy and any personal information which you volunteer to Crowley Solicitors will be treated in accordance with the Data Protection Acts 1998-2003 (as may be amended from time to time).
+We respect your right to privacy and any personal information which you volunteer to Crowley Solicitors will be treated in accordance with our obligations under data protection legislation. .

 This website may contain links to and from other external websites.
 If the user uses such links to leave our site, we do not have any control over that external website.
 These websites have their own privacy statements and we accept no responsibility or liability for these privacy statements or the protection and privacy of any information users provide when visiting such sites.